slatedocs/slate/source/includes/markdown/_12-app-server.html.md

 ```

 An App Server is required for working with [Webhooks](/docs/webhooks)
-and [Platform UI](/docs/platform-ui-overview) (UI Hooks).
+and [Workflow Apps](/docs/workflow-apps-overview) (UI Hooks).
 When we say "App Server", we
 are referring to the server Asana directly sends requests to.
 This is different
-than the service it may be connecting to in the end (like Slack or Jira).
+from the service it may be connecting to in the end (like Slack or Jira).

 For some features, Asana needs to send requests to an App.
 In order for an App to
 use these features, they will need to implement an App Server.
 App Servers are simply servers